 Technically, there are no separate divisions or sub-divisions.
 It is all divided into several lessons called chapters.
-These chapters test the general usage of the language rather than concentrating on specifics related to grammar like nouns, verbs etc. or other specific topics like transportation, sports, and so on.
+These chapters test the general usage of the language rather than concentrating on specifics related to grammar or other specific topics like transportation, sports, and so on.

 The only other distinction that can be made is the one between lessons, vocabulary, and grammar.
 While there are lessons that you have to complete daily, you also must view a list of words and grammar concept that their AI determines you are rather weak in.

-Other than this, all you need to do is solve more questions, revise religiously and improve your overall fluency of the language.
+Other than this, all you need to do is answer more questions, revise religiously and improve your French.

 To access the lesson, you can either go to your email and check it, or you can try the application notification.
 The final way is to go to your profile on the website and go to the option of lessons.
 There you should be able to see the latest lesson being updated.

 Once you complete your first lesson, there is not much else to do to get yourself started.
 The only thing you can do is set your pedagogical interests.
 However, you will be asked to do so later anyway.
 This allows them to cater the lessons more to your needs, so you can get the most out of Frantastique.